Request a Document

-A general policy of BEREC and the BEREC Office is to make their deliverables directly accessible to the public to the maximum extent possible.
-Therefore, before requesting a document, search for it through the dedicated tool available in the “Search Section”.
+A general policy of the Body of European Regulators for Electronic Communications (BEREC) and the Agency for Support for BEREC (BEREC Office) is to make their deliverables directly accessible to the public to the maximum extent possible.
+Therefore, before requesting a document, search for it through the Documents Search.

 If you have searched for it and you already know that the document you are looking for is not public, then you may request access to a non-public document.